 Medical grade peels are not recommended for use in pregnant or lactating women or individuals with a history of an allergic reaction to the active ingredients within the peel, any infected or inflamed skin, a recent chemical peel (less than 3 weeks ago) or exfoliation treatment, or anyone currently taking Accutane, those who have used a topical retinol product within the previous 2 weeks, and/or anyone with hypersensitive skin.

 Redness of the treated areas is common; this usually occurs for only 1 to 2 days; however, it can last several months.
 Less common side effects include the skin becoming darker than normal (hyperpigmentation) or lighter than normal (hypopigmentation), infection, and/or a reactivation of herpes simplex virus (cold sore).

 It is very important to protect the skin from sun damage post procedure as well as to truthfully answer the health provider’s questions to minimize the risk of side effects.

 Please contact us immediately if you experience any unforeseeable side effects post treatment.

 Each individual has different needs.
 Here at Infinite Medical Spa pricing for the Medical Grade Peel treatment is calculated by “area and type/number of serum additives utilized.”
 This means that our Nurse Practitioner will need to determine the precise amount and type of product needed to attain your desired results.
-Contact us today for a free consultation.
+Contact us today for a consultation.